AimPoint Express – The Solution to Your Putting Woes?

-AimPoint Express certainly takes some practice and effort, but the essential basics of green reading that it illustrates to a golfer are going to help them.
-Like I said earlier, most golfers were never taught how to read greens effectively, and AimPoint Golf can certainly help those players.
+AimPoint Express certainly takes some practice and effort, but the essential basics of green-reading that it illustrates to a golfer are going to help them.
+Like I said earlier, most golfers were never taught how to read greens effectively, and AimPoint Golf can undoubtedly help those players.

 Like any skill, how far you take it is going to be up to you.
-The reason why I like AimPoint Golf is because it gives you a process on the greens.
-That is one of the most important parts to becoming a successful putter.
-Most players step up to their ball without any kind of routine, and just hope that that their putts end up near the hole.
+The reason why I like AimPoint Golf is that it gives you a process on the greens.
+That is one of the essential parts of becoming a successful putter.
+Most players step up to their ball without any routine and hope that that their putts end up near the hole.